newmarkets/content/README.md

 users may have access to read, create, edit, delete, publish and unpublish within each category separately from other categories.

 Content in the system can use Markdown syntax for formatting.
+We are using [Pen](https://github.com/sofish/pen) as an editor with its optional markdown export option.

 Requirements
 ------------